 Do not argue with the referee at any time.
-This also applies to coaches and spectators, who are reminded that they are expected to behave in a manner which at all times reflects the ethos of the members' school of IGSA.
+This also applies to coaches and spectators, who are reminded that they are expected to behave in a manner which at all times reflects the ethos of the members' schools of IGSA Sport.
 Spectators are not to approach referees concerning any decision.

-Where referees are not available at a venue, teams are responsible for starting their own matches and sharing the refereeing of that match.
+Where referees are not available at a venue teams are responsible for starting their own matches and sharing the refereeing of that match.
 Extra time will not be allowed.